A Data-Driven McMillan Degree Lower Bound: Background

 \subsection{Structured Random Matrices}

 The spectral properties of structured random matrices have only started to be explored in the past two decades.
 The distribution of the singular values of a random Hankel matrix (and hence the 2-norm) was posed as an open problem in a 1999 paper by Bai~\cite{Bai99}.
-Byrc, Dembo, and Jiang were the first to establish the limiting spectral distribution for Hankel matrices with independent and identically distributed Gaussian entries in 2006~\cite{BDJ06}.
-The next year, Meckes was able to establish several bounds on the distribution of the 2-norm of random Hankel matrices under the weaker assumption that the entries were independently chosen~\cite{Mec07}.
-One key result from combining Meckes' Theorem~1 and Theorem~3 is that if $\ma H_n\in\R^{n\times n}$ is a Hankel matrix whose entires are independent Gaussian random variables with zero mean and unit variance, then
+Byrc, Dembo, and Jiang were the first to establish the limiting spectral distribution for Hankel matrices with independent and identically distributed (iid) Gaussian entries in 2006~\cite{BDJ06}.
+The next year, Meckes provided bounds on the distribution of the 2-norm under weaker assumptions that entries are uniformly subgaussian, independent, but not necessarily identically distributed~\cite{Mec07}.
+Combining Meckes' Theorem~1 and Theorem~3 we know the growth rate of $\E \|\ma G_{n,n}\|_2$ as a function of $n$; assuming the entries of $\ma G_{n,n}$ are iid Gaussian random variables with zero mean and unit variance, then there exists $0<c_1< c_2$ such that

 Similar results were established under even weaker constraints for the distribution of the entries by Adamczak~\cite{Ada10} and Nekrutkin~\cite{Nek13}; the latter also treated non-square Hankel matrices.
-Unlike these results, our bound in Theorem~\ref{thm:main} establishes an upper bound with a specified probability, and significant for our approach to estimating the McMillan degree, contains no unknown constants.
+Note that although our results require a more restrictive assumption that entries of $\ma G_{n,n}$ sample a multivariate Gaussian distribution, we provide a different result: a computable probabilistic upper bound on $\|\ma G_{n,n}\|_2$.